A Comparison of Cursed Sequential Equilibrium and Sequential Cursed Equilibrium: Different Concepts of Cursedness in

-As in CE, CSE is generalized to $\chi$-CSE, where the parameter $\chi\in[0,1]$ indicates the degree of cursedness, with $\chi=0$ corresponding to standard fully rational equilibrium behavior (i.e., updating based on the type conditional behavior strategies of the other players), and the case of $\chi=1$ is \emph{fully cursed} (i.e., updating based on the \emph{average} behavioral strategies of the other players).
+Players are assumed to be sequentially rational, but with best responses relative to this kind of cursed updating about the distribution of types of the other players and to the implied average behavioral strategies of others in future stages.
+As in CE, CSE is generalized to $\chi$-CSE, where the parameter $\chi\in[0,1]$ measures the degree to which the correlation between actions and types is ignored, with $\chi=0$ corresponding to standard sequential equilibrium (i.e., Bayesian updating consistent with the type conditional behavioral strategies of the other players), and the case of $\chi=1$ is \emph{fully cursed}.
 Values of $\chi\in(0,1)$ correspond to a mixture of these two extremes, defined similarly to CE, but with respect to behavioral strategies rather than mixed strategies.